VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/12 Array/07 Exercises/ST/L3-01-Is-Given-Array-In-Ascending/01 Problem Statement.md

 # Problem Statement

-Write a JS program to find no of even numbers in an array of integers.
+Write a JS program to find the given array is ascending or not.

 ## Rules
-* If an array with two even numbers
+* If an array [20,30,40,50,60]
-    * Print "There are 2 even numbers in this array"
+    * Print "The given array is in ascending"
-* If there is no even numbers
+* array [30,20,50,11,8]
-    * Print "There is no even numbers in this array"
+    * Print "The given array is not in ascending"

 ## Manditory Steps